marcpabst/PdfiumLight/README.md

 - form support
 ### (wishlist)
 - caching
-- part-by-part rendering (although I'm not sure if Pdfium does support it)
 - simple editing features such as reorder and deleting pages and merging documents